 - If you’ve earned status on any airline and plan to travel on another one, write the airline a letter and ask if they will match your status level.
 One year I reached the 50k mileage tier on one airline so I wrote two other airlines and they both gave me the same status no questions asked.

 - Book hotels near your meetings, not near the airport.

 - Look for hotels with free breakfast and Internet to save money on the road.

 - Sign up for the preferred program of a rental car agency.
 The biggest benefit is not having to wait in line and be able to jump right into your car when you arrive.

 - Remember where you park.
-If you don’t have a place to write it down, a simple trick is to use a voice recorder on your phone or leave yourself a message.
+I just take a picture of the nearest sign with my phone.
 Nothing worse than getting home from a long road trip and not being able to find your car.

 - Don’t put your keys in checked luggage.
 Keep them in your pocket or your carry-on in case your bags get lost.